Computer Buying Guide

 ||Intel Core i5 or i7

-Students and others buying personally-owned computers: For personal and academic use, choose Windows 8.1 or Windows 10 or Apple OS X*--see Apple Users note above
+Students and others buying personally-owned computers: For personal and academic use, Windows 10 or Apple OS X*--see Apple Users note above.

 Core Enterprise Business Application Users: 64-bit Windows 7 Professional is strongly recommended.
 Use Smart Source available through DrexelOne and call your departmental or IRT tech support professional to arrange set up